apache/druid-website-src/README.md

    The versions you built (such as 26.0.0 and latest) are in `build` along with the homepage etc.

 4. Go to `build` and verify the site.
-If you run it locally, such as with `http-server` you'll get the latest version of the site, such as `localhost:8080/docs/latest/` and the version you built, such as `localhost:8080/docs/26.0.0/`.
+If you run it locally, such as with `http-server`, you'll get the latest version of the site, such as `localhost:8080/docs/latest/` and the version you built, such as `localhost:8080/docs/26.0.0/`.

 5. Use the contents of `build` to make a PR to `https://github.com/apache/druid-website` (either the `asf-staging` branch or the `asf-site` branch).
 Make sure you do not delete the previous Druid versions in the `docs` folder in `druid-website`.